Santa Lucia Fire burning between Lompoc Prison and Vandenberg Village prompts evacuations - News Break

 Eliason said the area under evacuation is west of Highway 1 and south of Constellation Rd. in Vandenberg Village.

-According to the CHP website, flames spread to the firing range at nearby Federal Correctional Institution Lompoc.
+According to the California Highway Patrol website, flames spread to the firing range at nearby Federal Correctional Institution Lompoc.

+At around 3 p.m., CHP called for the closure of Highway 1 near the area of the fire.

 This is a developing story.
 Check back for further updates.